shubheshanand/HP3_Batched_Cholesky_Decomposition/README.md

 ## Format of Input File for partA
 First Line: Size of Matrix <br />
 Rest all Lines: Elements of the Matrix in Row Major Format <br />

+## Format of Input File for partB
+First Line: Number of Matrices <br />
+Second Line: Size of Matrix <br />
+Rest all Lines: Elements of the Matrix in Row Major Format <br />